SpaceNetLab/StarPerf_Simulator/README.md

 | # of orbit   | 24 |
 | satellites per orbit  | 66 |

 Second, run the matlab part of StarPerf to build a simulated satellite network based on STK tools.
 In this step, open the STK tool and Matlab. and run `matlab_code/build_constellation.m`.
+This step has to run on Windows, as the current version of STK works on Windows only.

 This step may take several minutes depending the capability of your machine.
 Have a break.